Frequently Asked Questions

-If you have a My Account, you can update your personal details, check on the status of your adoption or make an additional donation at any time by logging into your My Account.
+If you have an Online Account, you can update your personal details, check on the status of your adoption or make an additional donation at any time by logging into your Account.

-All adopters are required to set up a My Account when setting up their adoption.
-If you received your adoption as a gift, you would have been invited to create a My Account in your initial welcome email.
-If you have forgotten your My Account password, you can request a password reset here.
+All adopters are required to set up an online account when creating an adoption.
+If you received your adoption as a gift, you would have been invited to create an account in your initial welcome email.
+If you have forgotten your account password, you can request a password reset here.

 If you are unable to update your personal details online, please contact your nearest Sheldrick Wildlife Trust office using the contact form at the bottom of this page.

-If you have an account with us, you can manage your communication preferences, including subscribing to, and unsubscribing from, email updates via your My Account.
+If you have an account with us, you can manage your communication preferences, including subscribing to, and unsubscribing from, email updates via your account.
 If you do not have an account, you can use the unsubscribe link at the bottom of our email updates.

 If you choose to unsubscribe from all email updates from the Sheldrick Wildlife Trust, you will only be emailed by us again if you place a new order, such as an adoption or donations, as we must provide you with a receipt.
 You would also receive any critical account notifications, however we will not send you any emails about our conservation projects or fundraising opportunities.

 We are deeply grateful to you for considering a gift to the Sheldrick Wildlife Trust in your Will, which will enable us to continue the work you have supported during your lifetime.